 Connect With Kids – Part 5

-For the past few postings we have been discussing the importance of making connections with kids, for their benefit, however, there is also a benefit to older adults as well.
+For the past few postings, we have discussed the importance of making connections with kids.
+There is also a benefit to older adults.
 Healthier relations will always be to stay with the younger crowd.
-Young people have vitality, curiosity, and energy to give life a spark.
-Their craziness and their outlook help us as older adults to remember that we need to hold on to the vitality of life.
-That we need to be present in the present, be curious about the future, and leave the past behind for the most part.
-It does neither us nor them much good.
+Young people have the vitality, curiosity, and energy to give life a spark.
+Their craziness and outlook help us as older adults remember that we need to hold on to the vitality of life.
+We need to be present in the present, be curious about the future, and leave the past behind for the most part.
+It does neither them much good nor us.
 But, knowing this and starting a conversation are two different things.

-I have been posting some questions that can serve as conversation starters with kids and here are ten more that may help.
+I have been posting some questions that can serve as conversation starters with kids, and here are ten more that may help.
 Choose the ones that work for you and either use them or modify them to work for you.
-Then go where young people are and feel their wonderful enjoyment of life, laugh with them and ask questions about things to which you already know the answer.
+Then go where young people are and feel their fantastic enjoyment of life, laugh with them, and ask questions about things you already know the answer to.
 Here are ten more questions.

 - Tell me about the last compliment that you received.
 Whom was it from?

 - Who was your favorite teacher in elementary school?
 Regardless of age, this always gets a good answer.

 - Who is currently your favorite teacher?
 Why do you like them?

 - What do you think adults should do right now to help end violence in schools?